lbuk/portfolio-website/_portfolio/MarginalDistributionMap.markdown

 img: /img/rug_map_merton_zoom.jpeg
 ---

-Marginal Distribution Maps, a method for incorporating rug plots in maps.
+Marginal Distribution Maps, a technique that incorporates rug plots in maps.
 The rug plots provide reference points along the axes of the map.
 The Marginal Distribution Maps can be used to visualise housing, for example, at borough-level or city-level.

 <div class="col">
 	<img class="col" src="{{ site.baseurl }}/img/rug_map_haringey.jpeg" alt="" title=""/>
 </div>

 <div class="col three caption">
-	In this example, the Marginal Distribution Map is used to visualise small sites in the London Borough of Haringey.
+	In this example, the Marginal Distribution Map is used to visualise small sites (less than 0.25 hectares) in the London Borough of Haringey.
 </div>

 <br>